 Merrell Trail Glove 4 Reviewed for Performance and Quality Review Facts

-Barefoot running shoes grant runners a more natural stride than traditional running shoes.
+Barefoot trail running shoes grant runners a more natural stride than traditional running shoes.
 This shoes typically do not have any heel-to-toe drop.
 In contrast, conventional running shoes usually have a 10-12mm heel-to-toe drop.
 The former, though, is beneficial because it inhibits heel-first landings, and instead allows the runner to land first on the balls of their feet.
 As a result of this, the runner’s body is in better alignment, and they can worry less about placing undue stress on their knees and back.
 The Merrell Trail Glove 4 is comfortable and protective shoe for trail running.
 It can reasonably protect a runner traversing a trail, without bogging them down.
 It has also been designed to lend to its runner a great deal of ground sensitivity.

 The Midsole of the Merrell Trail Glove 4 is constructed of EVA foam.
 The midsole is a minimal one.
 Some runners may insist that it doesn’t provide enough cushioning.
 It does, however, grant the shoe a lighter feel.